pedrosland/jepsen-test/README.md

 ```

 `:valid` may be `indeterminate` or `unknown`.
 This means that it was unable to check.
 Possibly due to low memory or taking too long.
 Either use larger machine or rewrite test because it is poor.

+`:configs` is the state of the world just before things went bad

+`:last-op` and `:previous-ok` are different interpretations of the last known good point.

+`:op` is (with linearizable checker) the furthest state we could reach with the linearizable checker just when things went wrong.